jetty-project/codehaus-jetty6/branches/jetty-7-jaspi/README.txt

 The server can be run as JettyPlus (JNDI, JAAS etc.) with the
 command:

-   java -DOPTIONS=plus -jar start.jar etc/jetty.xml etc/jetty-plus.xml
+   java -DOPTIONS=plus,ext -jar start.jar etc/jetty.xml etc/jetty-plus.xml

 This command adds the plus configuration file after the server configuration file, although you will first need to follow the instructions inside the etc/jetty-plus.xml